-We’re beyond the one-year mark of working from home here at Komando.com.
+We’re beyond the two-year mark of working from home here at Komando.com.
 There’s a good chance you’re not far behind.

 All these months later, you might still be making a few mistakes that make getting your job done harder than it needs to be.
 Hopefully, by this point, you’ve figured out Zoom or whatever video chat program your company uses.

 Tech aside, what about the way you work?
 Are you making any of these mistakes?

 1. Never getting up from your desk (or couch)